 We would consider bass chorus one of the more important effects pedals to have on your pedalboard.
 It basically gives your sound a shimmering dreamy quality, kind of like a chorus is singing out your notes.
 Another way to put it is that it gives your sound more depth and makes it almost 3D sounding.

 Most bass chorus pedals work the same way.
-It splits your incoming signal into two voice, and affects one with delay and pitch modulation.
-Then it combines the two voices and the result to a shimmering dreamy sound.
+It splits your incoming signal into two voices and affects one with delay and pitch modulation.
+Then it combines the two voices and results in a shimmering dreamy sound.
 If you don’t know this sound, you should listen to some sound samples online.

 So the big question is how do you select the best bass chorus pedal for your setup?
 First and foremost, you should choose between analog or digital bass chorus pedals, as these make the biggest differences in terms of sound quality.
 Analog pedals sound a bit warmer while digital ones are a bit brighter.

 Next, you need to pay attention to controls and settings.
-Most bass chorus pedals will have at least a few knobs that let you fine tune the chorus effect even more.
-Some will let you adjust the rate, width, or pass a low filter through the sound.
-Some more advanced ones will allow you to adjust envelope settings and even have a three band equalizer to filter unwanted frequencies in the chorus effect.
+Most bass chorus pedals will have at least a few knobs that let you fine-tune the chorus effect even more.
+Some will let you adjust the rate, and width, or pass a low filter through the sound.
+Some more advanced ones will allow you to adjust envelope settings and even have a three-band equalizer to filter unwanted frequencies in the chorus effect.

 Finally, you should focus on build quality and versatility.
-In general, you should go with name brand audio equipment and effects pedals because they are proven to work and last.
-There are a lot of knock off and replicas out there, so you have to watch out for that as well.
+In general, you should go with name-brand audio equipment and effects pedals because they are proven to work and last.
+There are a lot of knock-offs and replicas out there, so you have to watch out for that as well.

 Best Bass Chorus Pedal